-- Surrounding powder remains loose and supports the next layers which eliminates the need for the support structures.
+- Surrounding powder remains loose and supports the next layers, eliminating the need for support structures.

-- After a layer is completed, the build platform is lowered depending on the layer thickness (slicing) and a new layer of powder is laid and leveled using the counter-rotating roller.
+- After a layer is completed, the build platform is lowered depending on the layer thickness (slicing) and a new layer of powder is laid and levelled using the counter-rotating roller.